 Document Management System API – Folderit

-The main purpose of Folderit document management system software API is to allow a partner company to build a flexible functional application.
+The main purpose of Folderit document management system software API or cloud storage API is to allow a partner company to build a flexible functional application.

 The API allows to get all the functionality that Folderit DMS includes easily and quickly.

-- The Folderit API is organized around REST – if you have interacted with a RESTful API already, many of the concepts will be familiar to you.
+- The Folderit cloud storage API is organized around REST – if you have interacted with a RESTful API already, many of the concepts will be familiar to you.

 - We use many standard HTTP features, like HTTP verbs which can be understood by many HTTP clients.

 - JSON or Exception with certain code and message will be returned in all responses from the API.
 The APIs are designed to have predictable straightforward URLs and to use HTTP response codes to indicate API errors.

 Folderit has a well-developed document management API.
 A document management system API is an application programming interface that allows humans to easily interact with a computer.
 At this point, average users have skimmed right on past this page – but you, dear reader, are not an average computer user, so you either already know what an API is and does, or you are entering “API” in your browser search bar to discover what it is and what it does.

 Hold up on that search, because we are going to explore this one together.
 FreeCodeCamp gives a wonderfully humorous explanation, but let’s pare it down to something that everyone can understand.
 Let’s talk about document management cloud storage APIs a bit more generally.